Durham Trusts Lawyers

 Revocable Living Trusts:

-- Offers flexibility during your lifetime.
+- Offer flexibility during your lifetime.

 - You can change or dissolve the trust as needed.